-First Input Delay
+What is First Input Delay (FID)

 The ideal score is to achieve 100 milliseconds, longer times may affect not only your ranking but also make a bad first impression on your customers.
-On the other hand, First Contentful Paint tracks the point at which the first bit of content is rendered by the browser, and Time To Interactive captures the point when the browser is able to start process event handlers.
-FID happens somewhere between these two points because there is something already visible for the user on the page but it’s not yet able to interact.
+On the other hand, First Contentful Paint, tracks the point at which the first bit of content is rendered by the browser, and Time To Interactive captures the point when the browser is able to start process event handlers.
+FID First Input Delay happens somewhere between these two points because there is something already visible for the user on the page but it’s not yet able to interact.

-breaking long tasks – keep in mind that not everything is immediately visible and used
+- breaking long tasks – keep in mind that not everything is immediately visible and used

-minimize unused scripts
+- minimize unused scripts

-Cumulative Layout Shift
+Cumulative Layout Shift (CLS)

-Usually happens when some elements on the page are loaded asynchronously above elements that are already visible.
-It may also take place when some content is added or there is a dynamic change of styling pushing elements that are below.
+CLS Cumulative Layout Shift may also take place when some content is added or there is a dynamic change of styling pushing elements that are below.
 It may be very frustrating for users, especially if happens during the loading of the page when there is no indication that the process isn’t finished yet.
 Unexpected occurrences of large layout shift may cause misclicks and will for sure impact your rank in Google SERP.

 It’s important to note that this doesn’t apply to the situation when layout shift happens within 500 milliseconds after the user interacts with our website.
 It’s considered that the user expects such behavior.
 It also doesn’t apply to displaying new elements or changing size of the existing ones as long as it doesn’t affect the position of previously rendered elements.